pedersen-fisheries-lab/sspm/paper.md

 # Package design

-The package follows an object oriented design, making use of the S4 class systems. (\autoref{fig:workflow})
+The package follows an object oriented design, making use of the S4 class systems.

 ![The sspm workflow.\label{fig:workflow}](figures/flowchart.png)<!--{ width=90% }-->